 Public M&A – Acquisitions of Listed Companies

-The most practical way to obtain control over a publicly listed company in Germany is to acquire shares by way of a public takeover offer as further elaborated on below (see in particular 6 Structuring), often in conjunction with stakebuilding measures and/or pre-agreed acquisitions of shares from key shareholders (see 4.
+The most practical way to obtain control over a publicly listed company in Germany is to acquire shares by way of a public takeover offer (see 6.
+Structuring), often in conjunction with stakebuilding measures and/or pre-agreed acquisitions of shares from key shareholders (see 4.
 Stakebuilding).

 A public takeover offer can be friendly or hostile.
 Although the management board of the target company is subject to the principle of neutrality, certain defence measures can be implemented with the consent of the supervisory board (see 9.
 Defensive Measures).